 Sometimes snoring and obstructive sleep apnea can be caused by a physical abnormality in the nose.
-A doctor may advise septoplasty surgery in certain circumstances.
+A doctor may advise septoplasty in Newport Beach in certain circumstances.

 A portion of the soft tissues in the back & top of the throat are removed during UPPP, a surgical procedure carried out under local anesthetic.
 This includes some of the palate and throat walls as well as the uvula, which hangs at the mouth of the throat.

 By leaving the airway more open, this facilitates breathing.
 Even though they are uncommon, long-term adverse effects from this operation can include difficulty swallowing, vocal changes, or a persistent sensation that something is in your throat.
 Radiofrequency (RF) ablation is the process of removing tissue from the back of the neck using RF energy.
 Uvulopalatoplasty with a laser is referred to as laser-assisted uvulopalatoplasty.
 These treatments aren’t used to cure obstructive sleep apnea, although they can reduce snoring.